macOS Installation Guide¶

 If detection does not work, you will need to manually choose your operating system.
 Go to https://www.dash.org/downloads and select the macOS tab, then click Download Installer.
 Save the file you downloaded to your Downloads folder.

 Verifying Dash Core¶

-This step is optional, but recommended to verify the integrity of the file you downloaded.
-This is done by checking its SHA256 hash against the hash published by the Dash Core development team.
-To view the published hash, click the Hash file button on the wallet download page and save it to the same folder as the downloaded binary.
+This step is optional, but recommended to verify the authenticity of the file you downloaded.
+This is done by checking its detached signature against the public key published by the Dash Core development team.
+To download the detached signature, click the Installer Signature button on the wallet download page and save it to the same folder as the downloaded binary.